BlockchainCommons/GordianWallet-iOS/README.md

 To help us improve *GordianWallet*, *please*  share crash reports and give us feedback.
 Want a feature added?
 Tell us about it.

-### Installing GordianWallet from Source

-Full instruction on installing from source are available [here](Docs/Install-from-source.md).

 ### Linking to a Full Node

 When you install *GordianWallet*, you will need to link it to the full node of your choice.